HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

   - Lv1 (Bishop) Restore
   - Lv5 (Bishop) Warp

+For compatibility with Reverse Recruitment mods, anyone not listed here will use a very limited default spell list if put into a magic class.
+Conrad shares a spell list with Nomah, and Atlas shares a spell list with Hyas.

 #Class skills

 This hack does not make use of the skill system, but there are some skills which carry over from Echoes.